 - ¼ teaspoon ground black pepper

-Chop the onion and the garlic cloves finely.
+- Chop the onion and the garlic cloves finely, but keep separate.

-Remove the bay leaves from the sauce and puree the sauce with a blender, according to your preference, you can make it as smooth as you like it.
-Sprinkle with parsley before serving.
+- Blend: Remove the bay leaves and puree the sauce with a blender; according to your preference, you can make it as smooth as you like it.

-Makes about 2 jars, depending on their size, which keep in the fridge for about one week.
-To keep it longer freeze the jars.
+- The recipe makes about 2 jars, depending on their size.
+They will keep it in the fridge for about one week.
+To keep longer, freeze the jars.

-It can be eaten on its own with spaghetti for instance or it can be used in other recipes requiring tomato sauce.
+- For instance, you can serve marinara with spaghetti or use it in other recipes requiring tomato sauce.

 - You can add 1 tablespoon butter.
 It is less Italian, but it adds extra flavor.